 After successfully adding a role assignment, it will appear on the Users blade.

-- Select the role assignment on the Users blade.
+- Select the role assignment on the Access control blade.

 - Select Remove in the assignment details blade.